wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.6.2.1 =
+* Option page has "have donated" option that will turn off showing the Donate button on admin pages

 = 2.6.2 =
 * Admin page has checkbox for selecting all visible rows
 * New option: #Rows (of maximum above) visible in the Admin datatable